emreberge/hipster-coffee-shop/README.md

 ========
 * Only add a shop if the phone is connected to wifi
 * Auto add the wifi password to keychain (is it even possible)?
+* Rate the coffee shops higher if someone the user trusts has rated it.
+For example, the user probably trusts the people he/she is following on Twitter.

 Authors
 =======